 This course examines the basic concepts of biological form and function based on evolutionary relationships and diversity.
 Students investigate the natural history of local species and their role in community dynamics.
 Laboratory experiences emphasize field investigations, including sampling techniques, species identification and data analysis.
 Satisfies the General Studies lab science requirement.
-This course can be used for the environmental studies major concentration in Society and Environment and the elementary education, as well as a minor in biology.
+This course can be used for the environmental studies major well as a minor in biology.
 No credit toward the biology major.
-Prerequisites: ENS 111/113 or BIO 112/114.
+Prerequisites: ENS 111/113 or BIO 212/214.
 (BIO 215 is cross-listed with ENS 215).
 Offered spring.